-5.8.1 States in a position to do so should consider responding positively to requests for technical and financial cooperation and assistance, including the supply of appropriate less-lethal weapons and related equipment (including personal protective equipment), in
+- 5.8.1 States in a position to do so should consider responding positively to requests for international cooperation and assistance, including the supply of appropriate less-lethal weapons and related equipment (including personal protective equipment), in particular where the weapons or equipment are expected or are likely to result in greater compliance with international human rights law. - 5.8.2 Wherever possible, the provision of assistance should be accompanied by support for training in the appropriate use of the less-lethal weapons and related equipment, and how to mitigate any negative consequences associated with use.

-46 European Court of Human Rights, Finogenov and Others v.
+53 European Court of Human Rights, Finogenov and Others v.
 Russia (application Nos.
 18299/03 and 27311/03), Judgment of 20 December 2011.